By Mark Nobes

 Whatever happened to London Boys?

-It's a very sad tale, I'm afraid.
+It's a very sad tale, unfortunately,.
 On 21st January 1996. the pair were killed in a car accident in the Austrian Alps.
 They were driving to a ski resort, when they were hit by a Swiss drunk driver.
 The pair and the driver were killed, as well as Ephraim's German DJ wife, Bethan.
 However, Ephraim's son, Stevie and Fuller's Daughter, Laura, are still very much alive.

 The original sleeve for Harlem Desire from 1987